Basket Weave Lap Protector

 YARN

 Main Color: I used a soft Yarn Bee.
 Color Evening Glow.
 4 oz weight 60% acrylic / 40% polyester.
+I love this autumn color blend.

 Crochet Hook

-I used a size J hook.
-The important thing is to obtain the correct overall design that is not too tight and not too loose.
+The important thing is to obtain the correct overall size and design that is not too tight and not too loose.
 The yarn you choose will state the best sized hook to use.

 General Directions